AymanZahran/AzureMachineLearningAppCICD/README.md

 4. Prepare your Environment Well

-Make sure to prepare your environment by modify the .env file.
+Make sure to prepare your environment by modify the .env file. run the make Preparing-Environment command.
 Unfortunately, I will not be able to upload that file in the Repo since it has my Credentials but instead I have uplaod the env.example file as a template.
 Feel free to modify it with your credentials as bellow:

 - AZURE_SUBSCRIPTION_ID="Put your subscription ID here"
 - AZURE_LOCATION="Put your Azure Location here"